kalyani-i/PWM-Operation-and-Distance-Measurement-on-RPi/ReadMe.txt

 ######
 Build

-make all for compile
-enter the following command whattsp in the terminal once is the ececution is enter this command to remove the kernel object sudo ins mode kernel object ko root mein include karega

 We have made a make file that includes the compiler and other commands that generate any warning needed Import the header file provided in the main assignment file for compilation